-Helping your students master clear and correct pronunciation will help them become better communicators and gain confidence when speaking English both in and out of class.
-These ESL pronunciation games offer ways to integrate plenty of phonics practice into your online or classroom-based lessons with young learners, teens, and adults.
+Helping your students master clear and correct pronunciation will aid them in becoming better, more confident communicators when speaking English both in and out of class.
+These ESL pronunciation games offer ways to integrate plenty of phonics practice into your online or in-person classrooms with young learners, teens, and adults.

 ESL pronunciation activities for young learners

-Kids tend to be enthusiastic learners who aren’t afraid to try out new sounds or mimic language, or they love the opportunity to get up and move around during class activities.
+Kids tend to be enthusiastic learners who aren’t afraid to try out new sounds or mimic language.
+They also love opportunities to get up and move around during class activities.
+Let’s explore some ESL pronunciation activities that are great for young learners.

 ESL song sing-along

 ESL songs work well to practice pronunciation with young learners.
-The students can move and dance with phonics songs, which allow a total physical response and, therefore, better retention of the material.
+Students can move and dance with phonics songs, which helps them better retain what they’re learning.
 A sing-along is a simple activity for young learners and can be adapted for use with older students as well.

 By learning a song in English, and practicing it over and over, students become familiar with the sounds of English and imitate the singer, practicing correct pronunciation in a fun and interactive way.

-You can include some rhythmic rhyming activities in your lessons in which your students can repeat after you.
+You can include some rhythmic rhyming activities in your lessons, having your students repeat after you.
 In the rhythm you choose, you can move and say connected rhyming pairs, such as boy/toy, toy/joy, and joy/soy.
 You can then switch to a new rhyming pattern.

 ESL pronunciation activities for teenagers and young adults

-Teenagers and young adults are often quite self-conscious and shy, so preparing some fun but appropriate ESL phonics games, as well as some ESL pronunciation worksheets, is a good idea.
+Teenagers and young adults may be more self-conscious than younger learners, so preparing some fun but appropriate ESL phonics games, as well as some ESL pronunciation worksheets, is a good idea.
+Here are some great ideas for ESL pronunciation activities for teens and young adults.

 Rhyming pair memory game